 How do I decide between taking a full cash offer or a partial payout?

 Analyze how each offer aligns with the financial outcome you need and the level of risk you’re willing to accept.
-Full-cash offers may appear more straightforward but can come with trade-offs, such as lower purchase prices or stricter deal terms if the buyer perceives greater risk.
+Full-cash offers may appear more straightforward, but they can come with trade-offs, such as lower purchase prices or stricter deal terms, if the buyer perceives a greater risk.
 Deferred structures or equity rollovers may increase total consideration, but introduce longer timelines and performance variables.

 Evaluate each offer’s mechanics carefully—look beyond the top-line value and model net proceeds after tax, transaction costs, and contingencies.
 Consider the buyer’s track record of honoring payouts tied to earnouts or seller financing.
 A higher figure on paper means little if it’s tied to uncertain outcomes.